prescient-design/bbo-bench/README.md

 The central config used by the benchmarking script is `config/hydra/benchmark_optimizer.yaml`.
 Note that we use `hydra` to compose hierarchical configs, so this central config specifies a default list of nested configs for all the important components of a benchmarking run:
 - `optimizer`
+    - this is the black box optimization algorithm to benchmark
     - by default, LaMBO-2 with parameters specified in `config/hydra/optimizer/lambo2.yaml`
-    - this LaMBO-2 config uses further nested configs found in subfolders of `config/hydra/optimizer`
+    - the above LaMBO-2 config uses further nested configs found in subfolders of `config/hydra/optimizer`
 - `test_function`
+    - this is the black box test function used to evaluate the optimizers
     - by default, an Ehrlich function with sequence length 32, vocab size 32, and 4 motifs of length 4
-    - alternative example Ehrlich functions can be found in `config/hydra/test_function`, and others can easily be defined following this pattern
+    - alternative example Ehrlich functions can be found in `config/hydra/test_function`, and others can easily be defined following this pattern.
+See [Stanton et al. 2024](https://arxiv.org/abs/2407.00236) for guidance on Ehrlich function parameters to scale the difficulty of the problem.
 - `presolved_data_package`
+    - this is an optional component to provide initial training data to your optimizer
-    - by default, a url to downloadable data to provide to the optimizer as initial training data
+    - by default, we include a url to downloadable data to replicate our experiments benchmarking LaMBO-2
-    - this component is optional; you can instead let the benchmarking script create its own training data by setting `run_presolver` to `True`, which will use a simple genetic algorithm to generate initial solutions to pass to the optimizer you are benchmarking
+    - if you prefer not to provide training data yourself, you can instead let the benchmarking script create its own training data by setting `run_presolver` to `True`, which will use a simple genetic algorithm to generate initial solutions to pass to the optimizer you are benchmarking

 You can change these configs and add new ones to run your desired benchmarking experiment.

 If you want to run a wandb sweep across different values of certain config parameters, this is straightforward -- see `config/wandb/example_sweep.yaml` for an example of how to design a sweep over a few LaMBO-2 parameters.
 You can run `wandb sweep config/wandb/example_sweep.yaml` to initialize this sweep, then run the command that wandb outputs (i.e. `wandb agent <sweep>`).

+### Understanding observers

 ## Benchmarking a new optimizer